-Investing in Mexican securities, such as the Shares, involves a higher degree of risk than investing in securities of issuers from countries with more stable political and economic environments and such investments are generally considered speculative in nature.
+Investing in securities such as the Shares, involves a high degree of risk and is generally considered speculative in nature.
 These investments are subject to certain economic and political risks, such as, among others: (1) changes to the regulatory, tax, economic and political environment that may affect the ability of investors to receive payment, in whole or in part, with respect to their investments, and (2) restrictions on foreign investment and on repatriation of invested capital.
-The Mexican Stock Exchange is significantly smaller, less liquid and more concentrated, and may be more volatile than other major international securities markets, such as that of the United States.
-We cannot assure you that, after the conclusion of this offering, the liquidity of the Shares will significantly increase, which could affect the ability of the purchasers of the Shares to sell them at the price and time expected.